alonf/Phi35CSharpChatDemo/README.md

-Here is a detailed **README.md** for your project:
+Here's the updated **README.md** incorporating the latest changes to the project, including GPU detection and the combined repository structure:

 ---

 # SLM Demo for Alon Fliess's Lecture

-This project is a demonstration for **Small Language Models (SLMs)**, part of the lecture by **Alon Fliess**.
-The demo showcases how to load, run, and interact with the **Phi-3.5-mini-instruct-onnx** model locally using C#.
-It highlights the capabilities of running a fine-tuned model for AI assistance tasks directly on a local machine without relying on cloud infrastructure.
+This project is a demonstration for **Small Language Models (SLMs)**, presented as part of a lecture by **Alon Fliess**.
+It highlights how to load and interact with the **Phi-3.5-mini-instruct-onnx** model locally using C#.
+The demo dynamically determines whether to use GPU or CPU for model inference, ensuring optimal performance on the available hardware.

 ---

 ## Features

-- Automatically downloads the **Phi-3.5-mini-instruct-onnx** model if it's not already available locally.
+- Automatically clones the Hugging Face repository for **Phi-3.5-mini-instruct-onnx** if not found locally.
-- Loads the ONNX-based small language model for local inference.
-- Tokenizes user queries and generates responses using a simple chat loop.
+- Dynamically selects GPU or CPU models based on hardware availability.
-- Demonstrates inference with quantized models for optimal performance on CPU.
+- Demonstrates ONNX-based inference for efficient AI tasks.
+- Maintains conversational history and allows users to clear history during the session.
-- Fully written in C# using the **Microsoft.ML.OnnxRuntimeGenAI** library.
+- Fully implemented in C# using the **Microsoft.ML.OnnxRuntimeGenAI** library.

 ---

 ## Project Workflow

 ### 1. **Setup Phase (Before the Loop)**
-Before entering the chat loop, the program performs the following steps:

-1. **Model Path Check**:
+1. **Model Directory Check**:
-   - The program checks if the specified model directory exists.
+   - The program checks if the model repository exists locally.
-   - If the model is not found, it downloads the necessary files from a Hugging Face repository and extracts them locally.
+   - If not found, it clones the **Phi-3.5-mini-instruct-onnx** repository from Hugging Face.

-2. **Model Initialization**:
+2. **Hardware Detection**:
-   - The ONNX model is loaded using the `Model` class, enabling the runtime to process queries efficiently.
+   - Detects whether a GPU is available using the `nvidia-smi` command.
+   - Selects the GPU-optimized or CPU-optimized model path accordingly.

-3. **Tokenizer Initialization**:
+3. **Model and Tokenizer Initialization**:
+   - Loads the ONNX model for either GPU or CPU.
-   - A tokenizer is instantiated to convert textual prompts into tokenized input that the model can process.
+   - Initializes a tokenizer to process user input and model responses.

 4. **System Prompt Setup**:
-   - A system-level prompt is defined to instruct the model about its role as an AI assistant.
+   - A system-level prompt is defined to instruct the model on its role as an AI assistant.
-   - This prompt ensures the model maintains a consistent tone and behavior.
+   - This ensures consistent and concise responses.

 ---

 ### 2. **Main Chat Loop**
-Inside the main loop, the program handles user queries and generates AI responses:

-1. **Prompt Collection**:
+1. **User Input**:
-   - The user provides input via the console.
+   - The user inputs queries through the console.
-   - If the input is empty, the program exits.

-2. **Tokenization**:
+   - Special commands:
-   - The program combines the system prompt and user query into a single text string.
+     - `CLH`: Clears the conversation history and starts a new session.
-   - This string is tokenized into numerical representations that the model can understand.
+     - Empty input: Exits the program.

+2. **History Management**:
+   - Keeps a running history of the conversation, allowing the model to generate context-aware responses.

 3. **Response Generation**:
-   - A `Generator` object is created and configured with parameters, including:
-     - `max_length`: Maximum length of the response.
-     - `past_present_share_buffer`: Optimization setting for memory usage.
-   - The model processes the tokenized input and predicts the next token(s) iteratively.
+   - The program tokenizes the combined system prompt, user input, and history.
+   - Uses the ONNX model to generate responses token-by-token.

-4. **Decoding and Display**:
+4. **Output**:
-   - The generated tokens are decoded back into human-readable text.
+   - Decodes the model's output tokens into human-readable text and displays the response.
-   - The response is displayed to the user.

-5. **Loop Continuation**:
-   - The process repeats, allowing the user to ask additional questions until they exit.

 ---

 ## Functions and Methods Explained

 ### **Setup Phase**
-- **`DownloadAndExtractModel(string url, string destinationPath)`**:
+- **`CloneGitRepository(string repoUrl, string destinationPath)`**:
-  - Downloads the model from the specified URL if it is not found locally.
+  - Clones the model repository from Hugging Face if not already present locally.
-  - Extracts the model files and prepares them for use.

-- **`new Model(modelPath)`**:
-  - Initializes the ONNX runtime model, enabling it to handle inference tasks.
+  - Handles errors during the cloning process.

-- **`new Tokenizer(model)`**:
+- **`IsGpuAvailable()`**:
-  - Creates a tokenizer for converting text into token sequences compatible with the model.
+  - Checks for GPU availability using the `nvidia-smi` command.
+  - Returns `true` if a GPU is detected.

 ---

 ### **Chat Loop Functions**
 - **`tokenizer.Encode(fullPrompt)`**:
-  - Converts the combined system prompt and user query into numerical tokens.
+  - Tokenizes the combined system prompt, user query, and conversation history.

 - **`new GeneratorParams(model)`**:
-  - Configures the generation parameters, such as:
+  - Configures the generation parameters for the model, including:
-    - Maximum length of the response.
+    - Maximum response length (`max_length`).
-    - Optimization settings for memory usage.
+    - Optimization for memory usage.

 - **`generator.ComputeLogits()`**:
-  - Processes the current token sequence to predict the next possible token.
+  - Processes the tokenized input to calculate the next possible tokens.

 - **`generator.GenerateNextToken()`**:
-  - Advances the token generation by selecting the most probable next token.
+  - Advances the generation process by selecting the next most probable token.

 - **`tokenizer.Decode(newToken)`**:
-  - Converts the generated token back into human-readable text for display.
+  - Converts the generated token into human-readable text.

 ---

 ## Prerequisites

-- **.NET SDK**: Ensure you have the latest .NET SDK installed.
+- **.NET SDK**: Ensure the latest .NET SDK is installed.
+- **ONNX Runtime**: Required for running the models locally.
-- **Hugging Face Model Access**: The program downloads the Phi-3.5-mini-instruct-onnx model from Hugging Face.
-Ensure internet access is available during the initial run.
+- **Hugging Face Repository Access**: Internet access is needed for the initial repository cloning.
-- **ONNX Runtime**: The `Microsoft.ML.OnnxRuntimeGenAI` library is required for model inference.
+- **GPU Support**: A compatible NVIDIA GPU is recommended but not required.

 ---